ssaunier/ssaunier.github.io/_posts/2013-07-24-be-lazy-dont-build-that-feature-yet.markdown

-For the past few months, each time our clients asked us if we could set up their event mailing campaigns, we used another <acronym title="Minimum Viable Feature">MVF</acronym>.
+For the past few months, each time our clients asked us if we could set up their event mailing campaigns, we used another <abbr title="Minimum Viable Feature">MVF</abbr>.
 This time, the great SaaS product was [Mailchimp](http://www.mailchimp.com).

 Our project management team acted like a _Concierge_.